LifeMC/LifeSkript/SECURITY.md

 We have also some explicit rule for stable releases.
 The stable releases that contains vulnerabilities or critical bugs are also marked as pre-releases.

-For example, we released 2.2.14 and it included a critical bug first introduced in V13b and left in 2.2.14.
+For example, we released 2.2.14, and it included a critical bug first introduced in V13b and left in 2.2.14.
-So, 2.2.14 is _not_ supported, it contains critical bugs / strange issues and it is obsolete now since 2.2.15 is out.
+So, 2.2.14 is _not_ supported, it contains critical bugs / strange issues, and it is obsolete now since 2.2.15 is out.

 The stable releases (such as 2.2.14, 2.2.15 etc.) that include critical vulnerabilities, bugs, or errors are marked as pre-releases, and you should be warned in release notes.

-If you not understand these statements: Just use the latest available version and you should be fine.
+If you not understand these statements: Just use the latest available version, and you should be fine.

 ## Reporting a Vulnerability